-The ovens have side 'Cook & Clean' panels which have been coated with a special enamel that partly cleans itself.
+The main oven has panels which have been coated with a special enamel that partly cleans itself.
 This does not stop all marks on the lining, but helps to reduce the amount of manual cleaning needed.

-These panels work better above 200 °C. If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
-The panels should then be dried and replaced and the oven heated at 200 °C for about one hour.
-This will make sure that the panels are working effectively.
+The 'Cook & Clean' panels work better above gas mark 6 (200°C).
+If you do most of your cooking below this temperature, occasionally remove the panels and wipe with a lint free cloth and hot soapy water.
+The panels should then be dried and replaced and the oven heated at gas mark 6 (200°C) for about one hour.
+This will make sure that the 'Cook & Clean' panels are working effectively.